H-E-L-P/dmu_products/dmu0/dmu0-VISTA-VIDEO/readme.md

 *Note: Eduardo used the VIDEO catalogue on XMM-LSS for his master list.
 His catalogue has different column names and slightly less sources.
 I don't know where he took it from.*

+In his queries, Eduardo was limiting to row with `PRIORSEC = 0` to remove duplicated source; we probably want to do the same thing while using these catalogues.